 Direct Provision is a system used in Ireland since 2000 to accommodate and provide basic welfare to asylum seekers.
+An asylum-seeker is a person who has left their country and is seeking protection from persecution and serious human rights violations in another country.
+They haven’t yet been legally recognised as a refugee in the country they are living in and are waiting to receive a decision on their asylum claim.
 Direct Provision centres are also known as accommodation or reception centres.
 They were originally designed as a short-term solution to provide accommodation for up to six months to people while they waited for an outcome on their asylum applications.

-There are currently 35 centres in total in Ireland, seven are state owned and the other 28 are run for-profit by private contractors.
-There are more than 5,400 asylum seekers living in Direct Provision centres across Ireland, including approximately 1,500 children.
+There are currently 47 centres in total in Ireland, most of which are run by for-profit by private contractors.
+There are more than 7,000 asylum seekers living in Direct Provision centres across Ireland, including over 2,000 children.

 Doras Luimní’s Key Issues with Direct Provision